Postdoctoral Research Scientist

 Before Oxford, I completed my PhD at Ariel University, where my work spanned cell biology and molecular imaging.
 My publication record covers cytoskeletal dynamics, dermatological immunology, and transcriptomic profiling across multiple model systems.

 I built Academic SEO to close that gap.
-The service applies evidence-based optimisation techniques to titles, abstracts, keywords, metadata, and plain-language summaries so that your work reaches the researchers and AI systems that should find it.
-Every recommendation is grounded in published research on academic search behaviour and information retrieval.
+The service applies evidence-based optimisation techniques to titles, abstracts, keywords, metadata, and plain-language summaries so that your work reaches the readers who should find it, on Google Search and AI retrieval tools (ChatGPT, Perplexity, Claude) first, then Google Scholar and PubMed.
+Every recommendation is grounded in published research on academic search behaviour and information retrieval, updated for the 2025 AI Overviews era in which more than half of Google clicks never leave the results page.

 This is not marketing.
 It is post-writing, pre-submission discoverability engineering for research papers.
 I work exclusively with researchers in biology and medicine, and I treat every manuscript as confidential.